KhronosGroup/glTF/extensions/2.0/Khronos/KHR_gaussian_splatting/README.md

 ## Known Implementations

-This is currently implemented within CesiumJS as an experimental feature.
+This is currently implemented within 3D Tiles and CesiumJS as an experimental feature.

 ## Resources